walkframe/datafactory/README.rst

 Custom Example
 --------------
-if object is callable, it stores execution result.
+If object is callable, it stores execution result.

 Model
 ~~~~~